ursi/purescript-point-free/README.md

 ### `~$` and `#~`

-Using the convention we just introduced above, you might be able to guess what these operators do.
+These operators use a similar convention for `~` as the composition operators above.
 They allow you to apply an argument to the second position in a function.
+You can think of the `~` as an empty space waiting to be filled.

 ```
 f ~$ y = \x -> f x y
 ```

 `~$` is actually the familiar `flip` function in operator form!
 These operators exist up to 3 `~`s.

 ## Composability